-If you are thinking about filing a bankruptcy without the help of an attorney, you need to do your research and gather your resources so that you will have the best chance of seeing the case through successfully.
+Although most people who file bankruptcy hire a lawyer to help them, you're not required to have a lawyer represent you.
+You can do it yourself, if you're willing to put in the time to research and do your homework.
+If you are thinking about filing a bankruptcy without the help of an attorney, gather your resources so that you will have the best chance of seeing the case through successfully.
 Resources may include the advice of an attorney, an accountant or someone else knowledgeable about the process, online resources, books and other sources of information.

 Here are some resources to get you started.